jeroennoten/Laravel-AdminLTE/README.md

 #### 5.1.1 Options

-- `--force`: To force overwrite the existing views by default.
+- `--force`: To force overwrite the existing files by default.
 - `--type=`: The installation type, the available types are: **none**, **basic**, **enhanced** or **full**.
 - `--only=`: To install only specific parts, the available parts are: **assets**, **config**, **translations**, **auth_views**, **basic_views**, **basic_routes** or **main_views**.
 This option can not be used with the `--with` option.
 - `--with=*`: To install the basic assets with specific parts, the available parts are: **auth_views**, **basic_views** or **basic_routes**.
 This option can be used multiple times, example: